 linezolid - oral, Zyvox (cont.)

-PRECAUTIONS: Before taking linezolid, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.Before using this medication, tell your doctor or pharmacist your medical history, especially of: high blood pressure, blood disorders (e.g., low blood counts), certain tumor or related conditions (e.g., pheochromocytoma, carcinoid syndrome), untreated overactive thyroid disease (hyperthyroidism), seizure.This drug may make you dizzy or drowsy.
+PRECAUTIONS: Before taking linezolid, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: high blood pressure, blood disorders (e.g., low blood counts), certain tumor or related conditions (e.g., pheochromocytoma, carcinoid syndrome), untreated overactive thyroid disease (hyperthyroidism), seizure.This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
-Limit alcoholic beverages.Kidney function declines as you grow older.
+Limit alcoholic beverages.If you have diabetes, linezolid may lower your blood sugar levels.
+Check your blood sugar regularly as directed by your doctor.
+Tell your doctor immediately if you have symptoms of low blood sugar such as nervousness, shakiness, fast heartbeat, sweating, and hunger.
+Your doctor may need to adjust your diabetes medication, exercise program, or diet.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Kidney function declines as you grow older.
 This medication is removed by the kidneys.
 Therefore, elderly people may be at a greater risk for side effects while using this drug.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Back to Medications Index